leungi/ahub/README.md

-*Attention: The main branch has been reduced to only contain the config files to run AHUB.
-The source code for all containers can be found under the dev branches.*
+*Attention: The master branch has been reduced to only contain the config files to run AHUB.
+The source code for all containers can now be found under the dev branches.*

 # Introduction